About

 Every issue, containing 40 pages, is based on a topic that is relevant and interesting to children.
 Some past examples include: outer space, dinosaurs, courage, anger and boredom.
 As a general rule, each issue includes seven different features: two main stories, a comic, a hidden object game, brainteasers, a craft activity and a page that gives children space to do some drawings relating to the topic.

-Papperlapapp contributes to early language development: The magazines are designed to be used in nurseries and primary schools first and foremost as well as at home.
-It is best if the stories are read for the first time at home in the child’s first language so they get to know what happens.
-This will help them feel more confident and get more involved when the texts are then read in German at nursery or primary school.
-As a result, they will find it easier – and more fun – to learn the language spoken in their often new home country.
+Papperlapapp magazines are designed to be used to support (early) language development both at home and in preschool and primary school.
+When used in an educational setting, it is best if the magazines are first read aloud and discussed at home in the child’s first language.
+This allows children to familiarise themselves with the content so they feel more confident and get more involved when the texts are then read and worked on in German at preschool or primary school.
+As a result, children will find it easier – and more fun – to pick up German, the language they will use in their education.